 Meet the ManagersJulia Angeles

 Julia has a particular interest in healthcare.
-Julia’s core contention is that over the next 10 years healthcare systems around the world will experience a monumental change.
-She believes that we will witness a move away from traditional to a world where prevention and cure will become an integral part of healthcare.
+She believes that over the next 10 years healthcare systems around the world will experience a monumental change and we will witness a move away from traditional to a world where prevention and cure will become an integral part of healthcare.

 Kate believes the financial community plays a crucial role in creating a more sustainable world for future generations.
 Kate’s experience analysing smaller companies has left her with a natural enthusiasm for businesses that address unmet needs or challenge the status quo, as well as an appreciation of their long-term potential.